robhazelhurstaccess/JobTicketsLite/README.md

 - Use filters to find specific tickets
 - Click on a ticket title to view details
 - Add notes to tickets for collaboration
+- Upload images and screenshots to notes
+- **Paste screenshots directly using Ctrl+V** - Works in the notes textarea
+- Drag and drop image files onto the upload area
+- Create image-only notes without text content
 - Update ticket status and other fields

 ### User Management